 Neil Huggett's Gallery | Home Page Menu

-I will be voting “Yes” in the federal referendum to having an Indigenous Voice in the Australian Parliament.
+I voted “Yes” in the 14th October 2023 federal referendum to having an Indigenous Voice in the Australian Parliament.

 I want Indigenous people properly recognised in the Australian constitution.
 I want Indigenous people to have a stronger influence over Indigenous affairs.
 I want real measures taken to reducing the huge gaps between Indigenous and non-Indigenous Australians, in terms of things such as health and life expectancy, education, employment opportunities, rates of incarceration, deaths in custody, and the ability to affect self-determination within the broader Australian community.
 I want to see an official treaty made between Indigenous and non-Indigenous Australians, so that I can feel proud of being considered to be an Australian.